RROxford/RROxford.github.io/events.md

 Data Carpentry workshop covering spreadsheets, OpenRefine, SQL, python
 (pilot curriculum for digital humanities).
 [https://rroxford.github.io/2017-09-26-oxford/](https://rroxford.github.io/2017-09-26-oxford/)

-## Past events

-This is what we have been up to so far.

 ### Digital humanities session | July 5, 2017
 #### Long Vacation | Trinity Term 2017